Secretarybird: Food and feeding

 Food that cannot be digested is regurgitated as pellets 40–45 mm in diameter and 30–100 mm in length.
 These are dropped on the ground usually near the roost or nest trees.
 The secretarybird has a relatively short digestive tract in comparison to large African birds with more mixed diets, such as the kori bustard.
-The foregut is specialised for the consumption of large amounts of meat and there is little need for the mechanical breakdown of food.
-The crop is dilated and the gizzard is nonmuscular, as in other carnivorous birds.
-The large intestine has a pair of vestigial ceca as there is no requirement for the fermentative digestion of plant material.
+The foregut is specialised for the consumption of large amounts of meat with little need for the mechanical breakdown of food.
+The crop is dilated and the gizzard is not muscular, as in other carnivorous birds.
+The large intestine has a pair of vestigial ceca as no requirement exists for the fermentative digestion of plant material.

 Secretarybirds specialise in stomping their prey until it is killed or immobilised.
 This method of hunting is commonly applied to lizards or snakes.
 An adult male trained to strike at a rubber snake on a force plate was found to hit with a force equal to five times its own body weight, with a contact period of only 10–15 milliseconds.
 This short time of contact suggests that the secretarybird relies on superior visual targeting to determine the precise location of the prey's head.
-Although little is known about its visual field, it is assumed that it is large, frontal and binocular.
+Although little is known about its visual field, it is assumed to be large, frontal, and binocular.
 Secretarybirds have unusually long legs (nearly twice as long as other ground birds of the same body mass), which is thought to be an adaptation for the bird's unique stomping and striking hunting method.
-However, these long limbs appear to also lower its running efficiency.
-Ecophysiologist Steve Portugal and colleagues have hypothesised that the extinct Phorusrhacidae (terror birds) may have employed a similar hunting technique to secretarybirds because they are anatomically similar, although they are not closely related.
+These long limbs, though, appear to also lower its running efficiency.
+Ecophysiologist Steve Portugal and colleagues have hypothesised that the extinct Phorusrhacidae (terror birds) may have employed a hunting technique similar to secretarybirds because they are anatomically similar, although they are not closely related.

-Secretarybirds rarely encounter other predators, except in the case of tawny eagles, which will steal their kills.
-Eagles mainly steal larger prey and will attack secretarybirds both singly or in pairs.
+Secretarybirds rarely encounter other predators, except in the case of tawny eagles, which steal their kills.
+Eagles mainly steal larger prey and attack secretarybirds as both singles and pairs.
 Secretarybird pairs are sometimes successful in driving the eagles away and may even knock them down and pin them to the ground.